 However, what makes Anthem stand out is its unique traversal, which fulfills every Iron Man fantasy you’ve ever had.
-And unlike Destiny, Anthem places an emphasis on abilities over gunplay.
-Timing your abilities in tandem with your teammates’ is crucial for taking down more powerful enemies, especially on higher difficulties.
+Unlike Destiny, Anthem emphasizes abilities over gunplay.
+Timing your abilities in tandem with your teammates is crucial for taking down more powerful enemies, especially on the higher level of difficulty.

-We know you’re eager to hop into your Javelin and start exploring, but before you do so there’s some information you should know in order to get the best experience Anthem has to offer.
+We know you’re eager to hop into your Javelin and start exploring, but before you do so, there’s some information you should know to get the best experience Anthem has to offer.
 That’s why we’ve compiled a list of tips and tricks to get you started.
 Make sure to check out our other Anthem guides:

 Choosing the Right Javelin

 While you’ll eventually have access to all four of the game’s Javelins, you’ll most likely prefer one over the others.
-Therefore, it’s important to know beforehand which of the four classes best fit your preferred playstyle.
+Therefore, it’s essential to know beforehand which of the four classes best fits your preferred playstyle.

 The Colossus Javelin is a powerful tank that comes with a huge health bar and defensive options in the form of a shield.
 Your main goal as the Colossus is to draw aggro from enemies away from your allies and towards you.

-Support abilities like Battle Cry, which taunts enemies and causes them to attack you, helps to achieve this.
-While the Colossus is the weakest when it comes to flying, it’s also the only Javelin capable of wielding Heavy Weapons like Railguns and Mortars.
+Support abilities like Battle Cry, which taunts enemies and causes them to attack you, helps to accomplish this.
+While the Colossus is the weakest when it comes to flying, it is also the only Javelin capable of wielding Heavy Weapons like Railguns and Mortars.

-The Ranger is the “jack of all trades” Javelin, capable of fulfilling a number of roles and versatile enough for a number of playstyles.
+The Ranger is the “jack of all trades,” Javelin, capable of fulfilling several roles and versatile enough for many playstyles.
 This class is great for dishing out damage, thanks to its Ultimate ability, which fires a barrage of powerful missiles at multiple targets.

 However, outside of its Ultimate, the Ranger works best against single-target enemies.
 While it’s less agile than the Interceptor, the Ranger has better mobility in comparison to the Colossus and Storm classes.

-The Storm is great for players who enjoy using long-range weapons, such as sniper rifles.
-While it may be the frailest of the four classes, the Storm’s elemental abilities make it the best for dishing out AOE damage.
+The Storm is excellent for players who enjoy using long-range weapons, such as sniper rifles.
+While it may be the weakest of the four classes, the Storm’s elemental abilities make it the best for dishing out AOE damage.